| East L.A.

 Shortly after making my decision, I serendipitously received

-an e mail from Arty Davies, a Liverpool drummer.
+an email from Arty Davies, a Liverpool drummer.
 He

 had come across my website in search of an autographed photo

 of none other than Cannibal & the Headhunters.
-(Amazing

-bands of the era.
-I told him I knew Chan and could send
+told him I knew Chan and could send him an autographed photo

-him an autographed photo of Chan if he was interested.
+of Chan if he was interested.
+He said he'd love to

-He said he'd love to have it, so I got two autographed photos
+have it, so I got two autographed photos from Chan and sent

-an ex-patriot English guitarist friend of mine, Dave Wendels,
+them to Arty.
+An ex-patriot English guitarist friend of mine, Dave Wendels,

 knew many of the Liverpool musicians from back in the 60s